Junior Starter Equals Career High with Eight Scoreless Innings and Seven Strikeouts

-Drew Dickinson completed his second year as Illinois' pitching coach in 2013, after serving two stints as a volunteer assistant coach in 2009 and 2011.
+Drew Dickinson enters his fourth year as Illinois' pitching coach in 2014-15, after serving two stints as a volunteer assistant coach in 2009 and 2011.
 Dickinson oversees the development of the pitching staff and is instrumental in recruiting for the Fighting Illini.
-He has been a part of Illinois' two NCAA Regional berths in the past three seasons.
+He has been a part of Illinois' two NCAA Regional berths in 2011 and 2013.

 In 2013, Dickinson's young pitching staff, which featured two freshmen and a sophomore in the postseason rotation, lowered its ERA by more than a run from 2012 from 4.77 ERA to 3.76 ERA, which ranks as the lowest mark since 1976 (3.43 ERA).
 His staff nearly boasted a 2:1 strikeout-to-walk ratio (316 K to 162 BB) and held opponents to a .267 average.